Physical quantity: Typography

+Support

 Scalars

 A scalar is a physical quantity that has magnitude but no direction.
 Symbols for physical quantities are usually chosen to be a single letter of the Latin or Greek alphabet, and are printed in italic type.

 Vectors

 Vectors are physical quantities that possess both magnitude and direction and whose operations obey the axioms of a vector space.
 Symbols for physical quantities that are vectors are in bold type, underlined or with an arrow above.
 For example, if u is the speed of a particle, then the straightforward notations for its velocity are u, u, or $\vec{u}$.

 Tensors

-Scalars and vectors are the simplest tensors, which can be used to describe more general physical quantities.
+Scalar and vector quantities are the simplest tensor quantities, which are tensors that can be used to describe more general physical properties.
 For example, the Cauchy stress tensor possesses magnitude, direction, and orientation qualities.